ropensci/spatsoc/README.md

 * should we only return one or few columns so that the functions can integrate in dt[, grp := ...]
 * use @importFrom pkg fun to decrease cost of repeated function callsMV917540R0

-### Style/Naming
-* group polys or group HRs?
-* can't use spatsoc, too similar to spatstat
-* (later) review all variable, function etc names for conflicts and for clarity/brevity
-* do we prefer grp_lines or GroupLines

-### Testing
-* look at moveBank other forms of data

 ## To Read
 ### Build